coalEngine/Silvers/README.md

 - I like cats
 - My favorite video game of all time is The Legend of Zelda: Breath of the Wild

-- How to reach me: react0rdiscontact@gmail.com or typicalthiery@gmail.com either is fine
+- How to reach me:
+react0rdiscontact@gmail.com or typicalthiery@gmail.com either is fine

 - CodePen: https://codepen.io/ULTfarmer
 - LeetCode: https://leetcode.com/React0rDisc/

-- ⚡ Fun facts: my favorite color is blue.
+⚡ Fun facts: my favorite color is blue.
-- My Favorite food is pizza

 -->